 Summon is very fast and excels at finding print books, ebooks, journal articles, film and media, and a multitude of other resources using keyword searching.
 It's a good starting point for research.
 Summon only indexes about 80% of our articles and doesn't cover some full text resources such as the Oxford reference guides and handbooks so you should also use specialized databases for your research.
 Use the Advanced Search if you want to search by specific fields (i.e. author, title, call number, subject headings, etc.).

-When searching Summon, it's important to use quotation marks around phrases.
+When searching using Summon, it's important to use quotation marks around phrases.
 For example, try searching monkey beach and notice the number of results returned; then redo the search using quotation marks "monkey beach" and review the results.
 Try narrowing your results to books/ebooks; clear the filter and then try journal articles.

 You can also use Summon to find a known journal article quickly.
 For example, try searching for this article ""Black States": Diasporic Affect in the Prose of Dionne Brand" by David Chariandy published in TOPIA: Canadian Journal of Cultural Studies, 2016, Volume 34, pp. 87-102.